api2cart/cs-sdk/docs/BasketApi.md

             var apiInstance = new BasketApi(config);
             var id = 10;  // string | Entity id
             var storeId = 1;  // string? | Store Id (optional)
-            var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "force_all") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+            var responseFields = {result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "force_all") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // basket.info
-                BasketInfo200Response result = apiInstance.BasketInfo(id, storeId, varParams, exclude, responseFields);
+                BasketInfo200Response result = apiInstance.BasketInfo(id, storeId, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)